Goldman Sachs subsidiary pleads to US charges in 1MDB probe

 Two Goldman Sachs executives have also been personally charged for fraud.
 Tim Leissner, who was the chairman of Goldman’s Southeast Asia division, pleaded guilty to money laundering and violating the Foreign Corrupt Practices Act.
 Another Goldman executive, Ng Chong Hwa also known as “Roger Ng,” will stand trial for money laundering and violating the FCPA in March 2021.

-“While it is abundantly clear that certain former employees broke the law, lied to our colleagues and circumvented firm controls, this fact does not relieve me or anyone else at the firm of our responsibility to recognize two critical realities,” Solomon said in a statement.

-The Department of Justice bought similar charges against Low Taek Jho, a Malaysian national with close relations to the then Malaysian ruling party who was the central player in the 1MDB fund.
+The Department of Justice also indicted Low Taek Jho, a Malaysian national with close relations to the then Malaysian ruling party and was the center player of the 1MDB fund, with similar charges to the Goldman executives.
 Low lived a lavish lifestyle in New York, buying luxury goods and even a yacht.
 Jho’s whereabouts are unknown, although he’s believed to be somewhere in China and out of the reach of international authorities.

 By MICHAEL BALSAMO and KEN SWEET